-Signatory organisations will apply a quality approach to the design, implementation, monitoring and evaluation of aid and development activity that emphasises relationships, learning, adaptation and impact.
+Signatory organisations will apply a quality approach to the design, implementation, monitoring, evaluation, research and learning of aid and development activity that emphasises relationships, learning, adaptation and impact.

 1. Signatory organisations will focus on building and maintaining strong, honest and robust relationships with their partners in development, the local people and organisations with which they work.